Skip to content

 5. Use Enough Fat

-Given the non-stick nature of an enameled cast iron, you should be using a sufficient amount of oil or fat to grease the pan before making eggs.
+Given the non-stick nature of an enameled cast iron, you should use a sufficient amount of oil or fat to grease the pan before making eggs.

 I’m not talking about bacon grease to fry your eggs shortly afterward here.
 Coat your pan with vegetable oil or shortening liberally when you cook for a smooth ride.